hihenluo/market/README.md

-# Reown AppKit Example using Solana (next.js with App Router)
+# Reown AppKit using Solana (next.js with App Router)

 This is a Next.js project.

+## Features
+ - connect wallet
+ - simulate
+ - Smart Contract Interaction

 ## Usage